Hitesh-Maplelabs/example-applications/flink-streaming-word-count/README.md

 ## Files in the package

-- `application.properties`: config file used by the Flinkk Streaming scala application.
+- `application.properties`: config file used by the Flink Streaming scala application.
-- `log4j.properties`: defines the log level and behaviour for the flink streaming framework.
 - `properties.json`: contains default properties that may be overriden at application creation time.

 ## Deploying the package and creating an application